 Keep Healthy Diet

 We’ve mentioned earlier what causes atherosclerosis – excess fat and cholesterol.
 Eliminate this risk by changing your diet to a healthier one.
-Not only will you improve your blood flow, but it will also help you lose weight and avoid other problems.
+A healthy diet can support circulation by helping manage cholesterol, blood pressure, diabetes risk, and weight.

 Get Compression Stockings